 We lived in Germany for a little over 3 years.
 It was a dream come true for me and I still miss our little German Village.
 It was tiny.
 So tiny, it did not even have a bakery.
 Most Germans make a stop by the bakery every couple of days for fresh bread.
 We had a bread truck come through on Tuesdays and everybody went out when they heard the horn to get their fresh loaf.
 The truck had a big door that opened the whole side of the truck.
 It opened up into this wonderful little mobile bakery.
 All sorts of beautiful loaves in different shapes and sizes.

 There is nothing like New Mexico green chile.
 It’s not like jalapeños or habanero peppers.
 The first thing you taste is not just heat, it’s flavor.
-This type of salsa in New Mexico is like ketchup anywhere else.
+New Mexico Greene Chile Salsa is like ketchup anywhere else.
 You can put it on almost anything.
 Eggs, chicken, vegetables, hamburgers, burritos, enchiladas, the list goes on.
 Check out my New Mexico Frittata, to get started.

 New Mexican Gazpacho